Particular/docs.particular.net/nservicebus/upgrades/asb-6to7.md

 ## Sanitization

 In Versions 6 and below sanitization was performed by default and the MD5 algorithm was used to truncate entity names.
-In Versions 7 and above, the sanitization has to be enabled explicitly.
+In Versions 7 and above, the sanitization has to be enabled and configured explicitly.

-In order to maintain backward compatibility, [use `EndpointOrientedTopologySanitization` strategy](/nservicebus/azure-service-bus/sanitization.md#version-7-and-above).
+In order to maintain backward compatibility, [register a custom sanitization strategy](/nservicebus/azure-service-bus/sanitization.md#backward-compatibility-with-versions-6-and-below).

-snippet: asb-endpointorientedtopology-sanitization

 In version 6.4.0 `NamingConventions` class was introduced to customize sanitization.
 The class is obsoleted.
 Instead, implement a [custom sanitization strategy](/nservicebus/azure-service-bus/sanitization.md#version-7-and-above).